 All applications for funding must be submitted through a two-stage process consisting of a letter of intent (LOI) and full proposal.
+Applicants may only apply for one LCRF grant per grant cycle.
 Upon submission and review of the LOI, applicants whose submission is reviewed favorably will be invited to complete a full proposal.
 Any applications for an extension of a previously awarded grant require resubmission as a new compete application (LOI and subsequent full proposal) and must include an update describing the progress made during the prior award period.